Rudolf Steiner: Social reform

 According to Cees Leijenhorst, "Steiner outlined his vision of a new political and social philosophy that avoids the two extremes of capitalism and socialism."
 According to Egil Asprem, "Steiner's teachings had a clear authoritarian ring, and developed a rather crass polemic against 'materialism', 'liberalism', and cultural 'degeneration'. [...]
 For example, anthroposophical medicine was developed to contrast with the 'materialistic' (and hence 'degenerate') medicine of the establishment."
 The Social Threefolding has been called a "nebulous scheme".
 Steiner pleaded for a hegemonic spiritual elite.
+"Steiner's political suggestions seems hopelessly unrealistic... moonshine..."